Aotearoa:

 Meet The Team.

-Jack and Jeff met back in 2017 when Jack showed up on a guided trip with his dad Brian.
+Jack and Jeff first crossed paths back in 2017 when Jack showed up on a guided trip with his dad Brian.
 The three of them marched into the backcountry for a few days and then and there began a relationship built on fly fishing, adventures, big dreams, an overzealous appreciation of quality outdoor gear and a whole lot of laughter.
-They realised a great working relationship could be formed as a result and from there teamed up to progress their common goal of guiding people to live their best life through fly fishing, travel and adventure.
+Recognizing the potential for a great working partnership, they decided to join forces, driven by their shared goal of guiding others to live their best lives through fly fishing, travel, and adventure.

 Jeff.